antoniosergiojr/scalaBeginners/README.md

 ---

 ## ⚙ Settings
-  Have the java, scala installed (recommended sdkman) and IntelliJ.
+  Have the java, scala, sbt installed (recommended sdkman) and IntelliJ.

 ---